helsecert/workshop_malspam/README.md

 ### Your mission (should you choose to accept it)

-The goal is to investigate the file within to find:
+The goal is to investigate the file within to determine:
+1. Is it malicious?
+If so find:
 1. IOCs
     1. URLS / IPs
     2. filepaths